Navigating Immigration Law · · 22 min read

 Schedule and Prepare for Your Immigration Appointment

 3. Choose a Date and Time: Select a date and time that works for you.
-We offer to accommodate your needs.
+We offer flexibility to accommodate your needs.

 4. Prepare for the Appointment: Take the time to review your application and supporting documents.
 Practicing answers to potential interview questions can boost your confidence.
 As one of our attorneys puts it, "Being well-prepared not only eases anxiety but also increases the likelihood of a favorable outcome."